Mat1020/RaspPi-LED/README.md

 Connect one of the female/male jumper to the GND pin

 _Step 2:_
 Connect another female/male jumper to the GPIO 17 pin

 _Step 3:_
 Connect the GND jumper to the negative row of the breadboard (Right Side)

 _Step 4:_
 Connect the GPIO 17 jumper to the positive row of the breadboard (Right Side)

 _Step 5:_
 Grab your LED and connect it to the negative row and the other leg to the 25 column (Right side)

 _Step 6:_
 Grab your resistor and connect it to the positive row and the 25 column (Right Side)

 3 ) Set Up the Code:

-You need to import the LED module on Python: from
+You need to import the LED module:

+from gpiozero import LED

+Create a variable named "led" and attach the "LED(17)" value to it:

+led = LED(17)

+The 'led.on()' method turns on the LED:

+led.on()

+The 'led.off()' method turnd off the LED:

+led.off()

+The 'led.toggle()' method changes based on the current state of the LED.
+If the LED is on it will turn it off, and if the LED is off it will turn it on:

+led.toggle()